 Nyhavn was originally a busy commercial port, but today the beautiful old houses have been renovated, and Nyhavn is filled with people enjoying the relaxed atmosphere by the canal, jazz music, and great food.

-- Awaiting Dates – The historic cobbled streets of Nyhavn have always charmed visitors and Copenhageners.
+- November 3rd to December 21st – The historic cobbled streets of Nyhavn have always charmed visitors and Copenhageners.
 Especially during Christmas, when sugar roasted almonds fill the air, Nyhavn sets the scene for an idyllic way of experiencing Danish “hygge” and Christmas traditions.

 - Throughout the month of December, decorated stalls along the quay sell seasonal gifts, souvenirs, and treats.
 With the coloured 15th century houses as a backdrop, you will find yourself travelling back in time.
 If not back to when Hans Christian Andersen resided down in no. 20, then back to your childhood Christmas holidays.